Fenchurch Street railway station: London and Blackwall Railway

-The area around Fenchurch Street is one of the oldest inhabited parts of London; the name "Fenchurch" derives from the Latin faenum (hay) and refers to hay markets in the area.
+The area around Fenchurch Street is one of the oldest inhabited parts of London; the name Fenchurch derives from the Latin faenum (hay) and refers to hay markets in the area.
 The station was the first to be granted permission by the Corporation of London to be constructed inside the City of London, following several refusals against other railway companies.

-The original building, designed by William Tite opened on 20 July 1841, serving the London and Blackwall Railway (L&BR), replacing a nearby terminus at Minories that had opened in July 1840.
+The original building, designed by William Tite opened on 20 July 1841, serving the London and Blackwall Railway (L&BR), replacing a nearby terminus at that had opened in July 1840.
 It had two platforms connected via a stairway to the booking hall.
-Steam locomotives did not use the station until 1849 because before this time trains were dragged uphill from to Minories, and ran to Fenchurch Street via their own momentum.
+Steam locomotives did not use the station until 1849 because, previously, trains were dragged uphill from to Minories and ran to Fenchurch Street via their own momentum.
 The reverse journey eastwards required a manual push from railway staff.
 William Marshall's railway bookstall established at the station in 1841 was the first to be opened in the City of London.